Acaippa/Pug-and-Mysql/README.md

     id_ int PRIMARY KEY
 );
 ```
-The underscore after the ID is important to add to that we can check if the last character is an underscore later in the code.
-This will make us able to only display the name field for the client to fill in and not the id.
+The underscore after the ID is important to add so that we can detect it in the code.
+This will make us able to differentiate between automatic fields and fields filled out by the user.

-In order to make Nodejs able to send and receive requests, you need to install [express](https://www.npmjs.com/package/express) my typing in `npm install express`.
+To make Nodejs able to send and receive requests, you need to install [express](https://www.npmjs.com/package/express) by typing in `npm install express`.
 The npm package manager is included with the Nodejs installer.

 You also want to be able to display context from the server onto the HTML file.
-For this you need to install [pug](https://www.npmjs.com/package/pug) with `npm install pug`
+For this, you need to install [pug](https://www.npmjs.com/package/pug) with `npm install pug`

 ## The code
 I will now go into detail as to how the code works.